2022 Haringey London Borough Council election: Electoral process

 Haringey, like other London borough councils, elects all of its councillors at once every four years.
 The previous election took place in 2018.
-The election will take place by multi-member first-past-the-post voting, with each ward being represented by two or three councillors.
-Electors will have as many votes as there are councillors to be elected in their ward, with the top two or three being elected.
+The election took place by multi-member first-past-the-post voting, with each ward being represented by two or three councillors.
+Electors had as many votes as there are councillors to be elected in their ward, with the top two or three being elected.

-All registered electors (British, Irish, Commonwealth and European Union citizens) living in London aged 18 or over will be entitled to vote in the election.
-People who live at two addresses in different councils, such as university students with different term-time and holiday addresses, are entitled to be registered for and vote in elections in both local authorities.
-Voting in-person at polling stations will take place from 7:00 to 22:00 on election day, and voters will be able to apply for postal votes or proxy votes in advance of the election.
+All registered electors (British, Irish, Commonwealth and European Union citizens) living in London aged 18 or over were entitled to vote in the election.
+People who lived at two addresses in different councils, such as university students with different term-time and holiday addresses, were entitled to be registered for and vote in elections in both local authorities.
+Voting in-person at polling stations took place from 7:00 to 22:00 on election day, and voters were able to apply for postal votes or proxy votes in advance of the election.

 Campaign

 Labour said they would "deliver some of London’s most ambitious Low Traffic Neighbourhoods and borough-wide cycling routes", as well as hundreds more electric vehicle charging points and build three thousand council homes.
 The Liberal Democrats said they would plant trees and oppose the construction of an incinerator and cancel plans to refurbish council offices.
 The Conservatives said they would address violence in the borough by "confronting uncomfortable cultural issues" and committing to "more effective policing of low-level crime".
 They also said they would build more electric vehicle charging points and "clean up the rubbish on our streets".

 Charles Wright in OnLondon reported that more Labour candidates had been selected who would support the leader Peray Ahmet in "setbacks for Momentum".
 Ahmet's deputy leader Mike Hakata was deselected, but was able to become a candidate in a neighbouring Labour ward.
 The rabbi David Mason though selected for Crouch End ward, failed to get elected.
-One longstanding councillor, Mark Blake, was not reselected in his ward but stood in the Liberal Democrat stronghold of Fortis Green instead and won; while another, Gideon Bull, who was not allowed to stand as a Labour candidate, stood as an independent candidate instead in his previous ward and lost.
+One longstanding councillor, Mark Blake, was not reselected in his ward but stood in the Liberal Democrat-held ward of Fortis Green instead and won; while another, Gideon Bull, who was not allowed to stand as a Labour candidate, stood as an independent candidate instead in his previous ward and lost.